ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The TriggerHapticPulse/3 method calls a haptic pulse for a specified amount of time rather than just a single tick.
 Each pulse can be separated by providing a `pulseInterval` to pause between each haptic pulse.

+#### InitaliseHighlighters/0

+  > `public void InitaliseHighlighters()`

+  * Parameters
+   * _none_
+  * Returns
+   * _none_

+The InitaliseHighlighters method sets up the highlighters on the controller model.

 ### Example

 `VRTK/Examples/016_Controller_HapticRumble` demonstrates the ability to hide a controller model and make the controller vibrate for a given length of time at a given intensity.

-`VRTK/Examples/035_Controller_OpacityAndHighlighting`demonstrates the ability to change the opacity of a controller model and to highlight specific elements of a controller such as the buttons or even the entire controller model.
+`VRTK/Examples/035_Controller_OpacityAndHighlighting` demonstrates the ability to change the opacity of a controller model and to highlight specific elements of a controller such as the buttons or even the entire controller model.

 ---